relluf/cavalion-server/README.md

 * `$ ./make`
 * `$ node src/server`

-Now direct browser at [http://localhost:44710/code](http://localhost:44710/code) to start coding.
+Now open [http://localhost:44710/code](http://localhost:44710/code/) in your favorite browser to start coding in the browser.